content-left-bg.png

 Activity scope

-This guideline relates to student participation in kayaking (a topped, narrow-beamed vessel that floats and is propelled by a double-bladed paddle) on enclosed waters (coastal bays, harbours, declared coastal lakes, inlets, river seaward entrances), coastal waters (waters off the coast) or open waters (open sea) conditions as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in kayaking (a topped, narrow-beamed vessel that floats and is propelled by a double-bladed paddle) on enclosed waters (smooth or partially smooth waters that are semi-protected, intermediate and sheltered including enclosed coastal bays, harbours, declared coastal lakes, inlets, river seaward entrances), coastal waters (open, unprotected water within or equal to 1 nautical mile from the coast) conditions as an activity to support curriculum delivery.

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (O&EEC), consult with O&EEC centre staff for risk assessment requirements.